pylhc/pylhc.github.io/docs/resources/publications.md

 ??? abstract "New local optics measurements and correction techniques for the LHC and its luminosity upgrade, `J. Coello de Portugal, R. Tomás, and M. Hofer` [Phys.
 Rev. Accel.
 Beams 23, 041001, 2020](https://journals.aps.org/prab/abstract/10.1103/PhysRevAccelBeams.23.041001){target=_blank}"
     ```
     @article{PhysRevAccelBeams.23.041001,
-      title = {New Local Optics Measurements and Correction Techniques for the Lhc and Its Luminosity Upgrade},
+      title = {New Local Optics Measurements and Correction Techniques for the LHC and Its Luminosity Upgrade},
       author = {Coello de Portugal, J. and Tom\'as, R. and Hofer, M.},
       journal = {Phys.
 Rev. Accel.
 Beams},
       volume = {23},